lesamouraipourpre/Community_CircuitPython_TCA9555/README.rst

 Usage Example
 =============

-.. todo:: Add a quick, simple example.
-It and other examples should live in the examples folder and be included in docs/examples.rst.
+.. note:: T O D O Add a quick, simple example.
+It and other examples should live in the
+    examples folder and be included in docs/examples.rst.

 Contributing
 ============